Just like most of the population, it is likely that you cross your legs out of habit.

 Pregnant women too shouldn’t cross their legs because there’s a lot going on the pelvis area and one ought to keep it in a neutral position as much as possible to prevent or reduce pelvic pain.

-I hope this information is of great value to you and if it is please share it so that together we spread the seed of good postural habits to live a life without pain and to live life with more elegance.
+I hope this information is of great value to you and if it is please share it so that together we spread the seed of good postural habits to live a life without pain and with more elegance.

 If you would like to be in touch via email please SIGN UP here – http://posturequeen.co.uk/sign-in/